 United Mineral Services Ltd. ("UMS") is a private company wholly-owned by one of the directors of the Company.
 UMS is engaged in the acquisition and exploration of mineral property interests.
-The following is a summary of transactions with UMS that occurred during the reporting period:
+There were no transactions with UMS that occurred during the six months ended September 30, 2022 and 2021.